MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -PopoutAppPathForIncomingPstnCalls
-Setting this parameter allows you to set PopoutForIncomingPstnCalls setting's URL path of the website to launch upon receiving incoming PSTN calls.
-This parameter accepts an https URL with less than 1024 characters.
+Setting this parameter allows you to set the PopoutForIncomingPstnCalls setting's URL path of the website to launch upon receiving incoming PSTN calls.
+This parameter accepts an HTTPS URL with less than 1024 characters.
 The URL can contain a `{phone}` placeholder that is replaced with the caller's PSTN number in E.164 format when launched.

 ```yaml
 Type: String